solarlabsteam/cosmos-transactions-bot/README.md

 You can pass the artuments to the executable file to configure it.
 Here is the parameters list:

 - `--node` - the gRPC node URL.
-Defaults to `localhost:9090`
+Defaults to `localhost:9090`.
 - `--log-devel` - logger level.
 Defaults to `info`.
-You can set it to `debug` to make it more verbose.
+You can set it to `debug` or even `trace` to make it more verbose.
 - `--telegram-token` - Telegram bot token
 - `--telegram-chat` - Telegram user or chat ID
 - `--slack-token` - Slack bot token
 - `--slack-chat` - Slack user or chat ID
 - `--mintscan-prefix` - This bot generates links to Mintscan for validators, using this prefix.
 Links have the following format: `https://mintscan.io/<mintscan-prefix>/validator/<validator ID>`.
-Defaults to `persistence`.
 - `--query` - See below.